Hernán Viera

 Hernán Moises Viera Espinoza (born January 16, 1993) is a Peruvian male weightlifter, competing in the 105 kg category and representing Peru at international competitions.
 He participated in the men's 105 kg event at the 2011 World Weightlifting Championships, and at the 2016 Summer Olympics, finishing in thirteenth position.

 He won the gold medal in the men's 109 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 He won the silver medal in his event at the 2022 South American Games held in Asunción, Paraguay.
+He competed in the men's +102 kg event at the 2023 Pan American Games held in Santiago, Chile.